-There are no recently issued accounting pronouncements that have not yet been adopted that are expected to have a material effect on the Plan's financial statements.
+There are no recently issued accounting pronouncements that are expected to have a material effect on the Plan's financial statements.

 Note 3-Fair Value Measurements

 Plan management categorizes its financial instruments measured at fair value into a fair value hierarchy that prioritizes the inputs used in pricing the asset or liability.
 The three levels of the fair value hierarchy are: